Renovation, restoration, inspiration; rescuing a sad village house in the Languedoc Roussillon

 I like to plan things out and have developed distinct control-freak tendencies in the mistaken belief that by tightly controlling the work list and the budget things would get done quickly, efficiently, economically and in the appropriate order……………………………………HA!

 Unfortunately little of this grand project has gone to plan and I freely admit that it has brought out the renovation stress-witch in me, and has turned Trevor’s hair almost white ( you will note that it was still brown at the start of our journey) but if we could go back to the beginning, we would still take this path

 If you are on a similar road yourself or tackling a project anywhere in the world, we would love to hear from you.Whether you have a chateau or a cottage, the problems you will encounter are much the same; read and learn what to avoid and what to embrace if you are planning a major renovation …………..or a major move.

 If you would like to follow our story from the beginning, check out our archived posts; or for a quick look, see the category “Once upon a time in France, where our story began” for my first ever blog post and the horrendous “how bad can it be?” photo gallery.

 Feel free to share your renovation related angst- I do!
 I can empathise, advise and listen!

-So far I have covered a wide range of subjects drawn from our experience of buying property, sourcing and using new and reclaimed building materials, finding & employing contractors, renovation and restoration on a budget, interior & exterior design & decoration, French antique and vintage pieces, sourcing, restoring and upcycling furniture, fittings and textiles, some of the realities of life in France, culture, food, wine, the social side, registering your car, working from home etc.
+I’m not an expert, but I post about a wide range of subjects drawn from our experience of buying property, sourcing and using new and reclaimed building materials, finding & employing contractors, renovation and restoration on a budget, interior & exterior design & decoration, French antique and vintage pieces, sourcing, restoring and upcycling furniture, fittings and textiles, some of the realities of life in France, culture, food, wine, the social side, registering your car, working from home etc.